ShashankRallapalli25/ShashankRallapalli.github.io/README.md

 **Company: Honeywell Technology Solutions**
 **Finance System Analyst - (January 2021 – Dec 2021)**
--Developed an analytical dashboard in Tableau to analyze the company's travel and expenses data, identifying over 10% of unnecessary expenses and projecting potential savings of $20K.
+-	Developed an analytical dashboard in Tableau to analyze the company's travel and expenses data, identifying over 10% of unnecessary expenses and projecting potential savings of $20K.
--Implemented a predictive model to accurately forecast expenses for the upcoming financial year with 82% accuracy, facilitating effective budget planning and expenditure reduction strategies.
+-	Implemented a predictive model to accurately forecast expenses for the upcoming financial year with 82% accuracy, facilitating effective budget planning and expenditure reduction strategies.
--Automated data manipulation and expense forecasting processes using Alteryx and its machine learning capabilities (Auto ML), resulting in a reduction of 20 manual work hours per week.
+-	Automated data manipulation and expense forecasting processes using Alteryx and its machine learning capabilities (Auto ML), resulting in a reduction of 20 manual work hours per week.
--Crafted 8 analytical dashboards in Tableau Desktop to provide insights into complex financial data, particularly focusing on vendor payments.
+-	Crafted 8 analytical dashboards in Tableau Desktop to provide insights into complex financial data, particularly focusing on vendor payments.
--Assisted business teams in clearing approximately $1.2M of overdue payments to various vendors by providing clear insights from Tableau reports.
+-	Assisted business teams in clearing approximately $1.2M of overdue payments to various vendors by providing clear insights from Tableau reports.
--Employed machine learning algorithms in Python using scikit-learn and TensorFlow, to accurately forecast billed and unbilled vendor payments for the next financial year with 78% accuracy.
+-	Employed machine learning algorithms in Python using scikit-learn and TensorFlow, to accurately forecast billed and unbilled vendor payments for the next financial year with 78% accuracy.
--Optimized Tableau dashboard operational time to 2-8 seconds by optimizing data access through the creation of efficient stored procedures and views using SQL in Snowflake data warehouse.
+-	Optimized Tableau dashboard operational time to 2-8 seconds by optimizing data access through the creation of efficient stored procedures and views using SQL in Snowflake data warehouse.

 ## Projects